 The FOMO trader does not research the market; instead, their investment decision is often guided by greed, jealousy, and fear.
 FOMO traders are mostly risk-averse; thus, they leave the market when they notice slight price changes.

-On the other hand, Momo traders take advantage of market volatility, but they prefer being the market leaders instead of following other traders.
+On the other hand, Momo traders take advantage of market volatility but prefer being the market leaders instead of following other traders.
 Their decision-making doesn’t follow emotion; instead, they do their statistical analysis.
 The investor invests in tokens rising in value and sells them when they hit their peak value.

 It’s quite clear that between FOMO and Momo, a serious investor will be better off using Momo to make more significant returns.